 The three luxury guest tents that make up Wilderness Little Tubu peep out from under the shade of a grove of riverine trees.
 Sightings of wildlife from the camp inspire excursions to productive woodlands in open 4x4 vehicles, with seasonal water-based activities also an option.

-INSIDER'S TIP: The beautiful hide located near to camp is a wonderful platform to enjoy game viewing.
-At night the hide is transformed into a star bed that offers a thrilling wilderness immersion.
+INSIDER'S TIP: Located near the camp, an elevated deck is transformed at night into a star bed that offers a thrilling wilderness immersion.

-Each en-suite room has floor-to-ceiling windows, a private viewing deck overlooking the endless floodplain and an outdoor shower.
-Elevated walkways link the tents to the comfortable living area, main dining area, pool and treetop bar.
+Each eco-chic, en-suite tent has floor-to-ceiling windows, a private viewing deck offering exceptional views overlooking the endless floodplain and an outdoor shower.
+Elevated walkways link the tents to the comfortable living area, main dining area, pool and bar.

 Morning and afternoon game drives reveal the spectacular wildlife that can be seen in the area.
 These are offered in open 4x4 vehicles each accommodating a maximum of seven people allowing each guest a "window" seat.